Choice of training label matters: how to best use deep learning for quantitative MRI parameter estimation: Experimental evaluation

 \subsection{Signal model}

-The intravoxel incoherent motion (IVIM) model \cite{LeBihan1986} was investigated as an exemplar 4-parameter non-linear qMRI model which poses a non-trivial model fitting problem and is well-represented in the DL qMRI literature \cite{Bertleff2017,Barbieri2020,Kaandorp2021,Mastropietro2022,Rozowski2022}:
+The intravoxel incoherent motion (IVIM) model \citep{LeBihan1986} was investigated as an exemplar 4-parameter non-linear qMRI model which poses a non-trivial model fitting problem and is well-represented in the DL qMRI literature \citep{Bertleff2017,Barbieri2020,Kaandorp2021,Mastropietro2022,Rozowski2022}:

 where $S$ corresponds to the signal model $M$, $b$ corresponds to the sampling scheme $z$, and $[S_0, f, D_{slow}, D_{fast}]$ corresponds to the parameter-vector $y$.
-In physical terms, $S_0$ is an intensity normalisation factor, $f$ is a perfusion fraction, $D_{slow}$ is the diffusivity of non-perfusing water, and $D_{fast}$ is the pseudo-diffusivity of perfusing water.
+In physical terms, IVIM is a two-compartment diffusion model, wherein signal decay arises from both molecular self-diffusion (described by $D_{slow}$) and perfusion-induced \singlequotes{pseudo-diffusion} (described by $D_{fast}$).
+In Equation \ref{eq:ivim}, $S_0$ is an intensity normalisation factor and $f$ denotes the signal fraction corresponding to the perfusing compartment.